 CYBER LIABILITY EXPOSURES

 An environment in which cyberattacks are more commonplace, combined with a business model that increasingly depends on digital orders and payments, has made cyber liability an exposure every restaurant should consider.
 The threat of cyberattacks and data breaches for restaurants has grown significantly as businesses become increasingly dependent on new technologies.
 Restaurants are a potential goldmine for cyber criminals because of the large number of online credit card transactions and customer information stored.

 EMPLOYMENT PRACTICES LIABILITY EXPOSURES

-With wait staff handling customer credit cards and even cash, there is an added layer of exposure for employee dishonesty.
-In addition, bookkeepers who have access to the restaurant’s accounts and banking information present an exposure for theft and fraud.
+With wait staff handling customer credit cards and cash, there is an added layer of exposure for employee dishonesty.
+In addition, bookkeepers who have access to the restaurant’s accounts and banking information are exposed to theft and fraud.

 To address these and other exposures, it’s critical to put together a comprehensive restaurant insurance program for clients.
 Restaurant insurance policies should include Property along with Business Interruption and Equipment Breakdown coverage, General Liability, Liquor Liability, Cyber Liability, Employment Practices Liability, Crime, and Commercial Umbrella insurance.
 An Umbrella policy will step in to provide additional limits to the underlying primary policies, which today are simply not sufficient to fully protect a restaurant.